Collision Detection Tutorial

 Conclusion

 This technique is not limited to rigid 2D collisions with axis aligned rectangular objects.
 The intersection test and collision response presented here are only examples.
-You can replace them with something that detects differently shaped objects, or responds to collisions with different dynamics, or works in the third dimension, and resolveCollisions is still just as applicable.
+You can replace them with something that detects differently shaped objects, or responds to collisions with different dynamics, or works with a third dimension, and resolveCollisions is still just as applicable.
 The timeslice subdivision and in-order collision processing is a skeleton on top of which you can implement a wide variety of collision detection behaviors.
-In part 2 (coming soon), we'll add the capability to resolve collisions between multiple moving objects.

 Companion Application